 DANIEL ALEXANDER JONES makes theatre, music, and live performance.
 His wildflower body of work continues to grow in dialogue with a wide range of collaborators and audiences.
+Black Light, a commission of Joe's Pub's New York Voices initiative, premiered at The Public Theater in 2018 for a six-week run in the 50th Anniversary Astor Place Season.
 Duat premiered at Soho Rep in 2016 to critical acclaim (including a five-star review from Time Out).
 His other performance pieces and plays include Phantasmatron, Phoenix Fabrik, Blood:Shock:Boogie, and Bel Canto.
 He adapted the second of L. Frank Baum’s Oz books into a musical, Bright Now Beyond, with composer Bobby Halvorson and director Will Davis.
 Daniel’s multi-chapter series of solo autobiographical performances, The Book of Daniel, included collaborations with MacArthur Fellow Walter Kitundu, and celebrated director Tea Alagic.
 Daniel first appeared as his performance alter-ego, Jomama Jones in 1995; since her “comeback” in 2010, Jomama has released four albums, Lone Star, Radiate, Six Ways Home, and, in 2017, the double-album, Flowering.
 Jomama premiered Radiate to rave reviews and sold-out houses at Soho Rep in 2010 and the piece subsequently toured to cities including Los Angeles, Austin, Minneapolis and Boston.
-Jomama Jones's Black Light will run at Joe's Pub as part of the Public Theater's 2017-2018 Season.
 Daniel received a 2015 Doris Duke Artist Award, among the most prestigious awards in the arts, in recognition of his risk-taking practice, and a 2016 USA Artist Fellow; he was also named an inaugural Mellon Foundation Creative Research Fellow at the University of Washington in Seattle for 2017-2019.
+Daniel was an inaugural awardee of the Creative Capital Foundation.
 He is an Associate Professor of Theatre at Fordham University in NYC, where he resides.